 You can have either a work colleague or a trade union representative come along to the formal grievance meeting with you.
 If you’re under 18 you can choose to be accompanied by a parent or guardian.
 If you’re a member of a trade union, you may want to talk to them about things, even if you don’t want to be accompanied to the meeting.
 If you’re a trade union representative yourself, you can be accompanied to a grievance meeting by an official from your trade union.

 There’s more information about being accompanied to formal meetings in the Guide to Workplace Representatives.

-Just so it’s clear, we don’t allow grievance meetings to be recorded, on any device including through Teams or Zoom, but detailed notes will be taken and you’ll be given a copy after the meeting.
+Just so it’s clear, we don’t allow grievance meetings to be recorded, on any device including through Teams or Zoom, but detailed notes will be taken, and you’ll be given a copy after the meeting.

 After the meeting the manager will do any further investigation that’s needed.
 They’ll then write to the colleague to tell them the outcome.

 The possible outcomes are:

 - Grievance not upheld - if the manager doesn’t find evidence to support your grievance